 These are my favorite sites for booking hotels.
 (Also visit the website for the specific hotel you’re considering as they’ll often match the deals you’ll find at these sites.)

-- CheapZebra.com – The best for finding great hotel deals.
-Period.
+- HotelsCombined.com – The best for finding hotel deals.

 - Agoda.com – Great for hotels in Asia.

 - Booking.com – Good for Europe and Asia.